Aldwin Gerard Francis

 Aldwin Gerard Francis (16 October 1898 – 22 May 1974) was a doctor, sportsman, and sports administrator from Trinidad and Tobago.
-He was awarded the Trinidad and Tobago Chaconia Medal (Gold) for Medicine and Public Service in 1971, and inducted into the St. Mary’s College Hall of Fame in 1999.
+He was awarded the Trinidad and Tobago Chaconia Medal (Gold) for Medicine and Public Service in 1971, and was inducted into the St. Mary’s College Hall of Fame in 1999.

 Early life and education

 He was born on 16 October 1898 to William and Mathilda Francis.
 He was one of five children (three boys — Hubert, Aldwin, and Winston — and two girls (Williana and Neutris); and had one more half sister, Wilhelmena.

 He was a government exhibitioner to Saint Mary's College, Trinidad and Tobago where he won an Island Scholarship in 1918.
 In 1925, he earned his MB BCh BAO (Bachelor of Medicine, Bachelor of Surgery, and Bachelor of Obstetrics) from the National University of Ireland and his LM (Licentiate in Medicine and Surgery) from Coombe Women & Infants University Hospital in Dublin.
 He returned to the National University to earn the Doctor of Medicine (MD) qualification in 1934.